-- At the municipal level, the number of additional dwellings required over the 15 year period from 2021 to 2036 is projected to range from 534 to 656 per annum. - Approximately 60-70% of new dwellings are projected to be required in Mainland areas, while 30%-40% are expected to be required on Phillip Island. - The Wonthaggi urban area is expected to accommodate approximately 20% of additional housing based on recent activity. - Based on development activity, demand for new dwellings in rural areas can be expected to comprise between 5% and 10% of new dwellings. - Infill development has been particularly low as a proportion of overall development activity but is expected to increase over time due to demographic changes and increasing separate house prices.
+- At the municipal level, the number of additional dwellings required over the 15 year period from 2021 to 2036 is projected to range from 526 to 653 per annum. - Approximately 70% of new dwellings are expected to be required in Mainland areas, while 30% are expected to be required on Phillip Island. - The Wonthaggi urban area is expected to accommodate at least 20% of additional housing based on recent activity. - Based on development activity, demand for new dwellings in rural areas can be expected to comprise between 5% and 10% of new dwellings. - Infill development has been particularly low as a proportion of overall development activity but is expected to increase over time due to demographic changes and increasing separate house prices.

-The supply analysis identified that there is a zoned supply of approximately 5,000 lots available for separate dwellings across the municipality, with 25% in Phillip Island and 26% in Wonthaggi.
+The supply analysis identified that in January 2022, there was a zoned supply of approximately 5,600 lots available for separate dwellings across the municipality, with 23% in Phillip Island.

-In aggregate, the current land supply could accommodate demand for approximately 8 - 11 years if the locations and housing types were well matched to demand.
+In aggregate, land supply could accommodate demand for approximately 7-10 years (as at end of 2023) if the locations and housing types were well matched to demand (Table 36).
 The analysis which follows this table identifies that there are several issues in terms of the alignment of supply and demand.